mvolkmann/blog/src/smalltalk/32-saving-code.md

 add the class method `initialize` to any classes in the package.
 Each of those will be executed after the package is installed.

-For example, the class `Todo` in the the package "TodoApp" requires that the font "KurintoSans" be installed.
+For example, the class `Todo` in the the package "TodoApp" requires that the font "KurintoSans" be installed so it can display the wastebasket Unicode character.
 The following class method `initialize` does that:

 ```smalltalk